 Because the playground is inside, they have to keep facility restraints in mind.
 The space used to be an office, so they are working around things like support columns to create the desired environment.

 “Drawn to Wonderland” comes to life through bold colors, whimsical shapes, and Blair’s unmistakable artistic style.
 One of Imagineer’s favorite pieces of playground equipment allows guests to choose to paint roses red or white with the spinning play feature.
+Guests will be able to spin each disc, and one side has a red rose and the other has a white rose.

 Other experiences in The Magic of Disney Animation include a new Animation Academy experience hosted by Olaf (instead of live artists) and six new meet and greets.